wp-plugins/genesis-layout-extras/readme.txt

 == Changelog ==

+= 1.4 (2012-06-16) =
+* *Maintenance release*
+* BUGFIX: Syntax errors - fixed option for general taxonomies layout option.
+* CODE: Minor code/documentation updates & improvements.
+* NEW: Added new Hindi translation by Love Chandel.
+* UPDATE: Updated all existing translations plus the .pot file for all translators!

 = 1.3 (2012-05-01) =
 * *New plugin features:*
  * NEW: Performance optimization - restructuring and splitting of code into several files, loading only where and if needed.
 Plugin support stuff only appears now if one of the supported plugins is active!